juruen/rmapi/README.md

 Install and build the project:

-`go get -u github.com/peerdavid/rmapi`
+`go get -u github.com/juruen/rmapi`

 Also the following tools are needed to read annotated notebooks:
  - convert
- - inkscape
  - pdf270
  - pdftk
  - pdfunite
- - python
+ - python3

 ## Binary

-You can download an already built version for either Linux or OSX from [releases](https://github.com/peerdavid/rmapi/releases).
+You can download an already built version for either Linux or OSX from [releases](https://github.com/juruen/rmapi/releases).

 # API support